 -

-When you're ready to import the CSV file, from the Assets view select IMPORT CSV > select the updated CSV file > select OK.
+When you're ready to import the CSV file, from the Asset Management menu select IMPORT CSV > select the updated CSV file > select OK.

 -

-From the Assets view, verify the updates have been applied.
+From the Asset Management view, verify the updates have been applied.

 When using common third-party apps, these apps may attempt to identify the CSV file's data types in each column and format the numbers.
 However, automatic detection can sometimes interpret large numbers as a scientific notation, which results in compatibility issues when importing a CSV file.